0xApr/beautiful-jekyll/about.md

 subtitle: After all!
 I am a human too.
 ---

 My name is Apaar.
-I am a regular guy and an introvert who prefer to spen majority of his time with computers, networks and cables.
+I am a regular guy and an introvert who prefer to spend majority of his time with computers, networks and cables.
 This blog is all about my discoveries doing such stuff.
 I consider and call myself a **Geek**, rather just another **Geek**.

 Topics which matter me :
 - Information/Cyber Security and Forensics